Semisimple characters for inner froms I: GL_n(D): Semisimple characters

 Here we collect some facts about simple characters.

-\begin{proposition}[{see \cite[9.1, 9.9]{grabitz:07}, for sound strata}] Suppose~$\Lambda=\Lambda'$,~$r=r'$ and~$\C(\Delta)\cap\C(\Delta')\neq\emptyset$.
+\begin{proposition}[{see \cite[Proposition 9.1, Proposition 9.9]{grabitz:07}, for sound strata}] Suppose~$\Lambda=\Lambda'$,~$r=r'$ and~$\C(\Delta)\cap\C(\Delta')\neq\emptyset$.
 Then both strata have coinciding intertia degrees, coinciding ramification indexes and coinciding critical exponents. \end{proposition}

-\begin{proof} By Proposition~\ref{propIntertwiningAndLevels} either both strata are zero or both are non-zero, because of intertwining,~$r=r'$ and~$\Lambda=\Lambda'$.
+\begin{proof} By Proposition~\ref{propIntertwiningAndLevels} either both strata are null or both are non-null, because of intertwining,~$r=r'$ and~$\Lambda=\Lambda'$.
 In the first case there is nothing to prove.
-So we can assume that both simple strata are non-zero.
+So we can assume that both simple strata are non-null.
 The intertwining of an element of~$\theta\in\C(\Delta)\cap\C(\Delta')$ can be described with~$\Delta$ and~$\Delta'$:

 We intersect both sides with~$\mf{a}^\times$ and we factorize by~$1+\mf{a}_1$ to obtain:

 Wedderburn implies~$\sum_is_i=\sum_{i'}s_{i'}$ and we denote this sum as~$\tilde{m}$.
 We have~$B=M_{\tilde{m}}(D_\beta)$ where~$D_\beta$ is the skew-field which is Brauer equivalent to~$B$ and~$E\otimes_FD$.
 In particular~$\deg D_\beta=\frac{d}{\gcd(d,[E:F])}$ The double centralizer theorem states